Ways to Make Your Bedroom More Comfortable

 Big fluffy pillows give the impression that the room is comfortable, and for some of us this may be the case.
 But the fact is, if you are a person that sleeps on your back or your stomach then big fluffy pillows are doing more damage at night than good.

 If you sleep on your back or stomach, your big fluffy pillow will put your neck in an unnatural alignment.
 This can cause neck aches and pains.
 You should try a thin pillow, which is a better option for keeping your neck and back in its natural state.
+With such a pillow you can try faux fur throw blanket for a good night’s sleep.

 For side sleepers big fluffy pillows are just what you need because it fills in the distance between your head and the bed.
 Still, stick to a thin pillow for a more restful night if you are a back or stomach sleeper.